cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 Created in 2014, [Tendermint](https://tendermint.com/) accelerates the development of distinct blockchains by providing a ready-made networking and consensus solution so that these do not have to be recreated by developers for each case.
 You may already be using Tendermint without being aware of it since other blockchains, including [Hyperledger Burrow](https://hyperledger.github.io/burrow/#/) and the [Binance Chain](https://www.binance.org/en/smartChain), use Tendermint.

 More specifically, Tendermint modules **attend to consensus and networking**, two important components of any blockchain.
-This frees developers to consider what the blockchain should do at an application level without descending into lower-level blockchain concerns such as peer discovery, block propagation, consensus and transaction finalization.
+This frees developers to consider what the blockchain should do at an application level without descending into lower-level blockchain concerns such as peer discovery, block propagation, consensus, and transaction finalization.
 Without Tendermint, developers would be forced to build software to address those concerns which would add additional time, complexity, and cost to the development of the blockchain applications they have in mind.

 ![Blockchain application architecture overview](./images/architecture_overview.png)